quwiier/todo_django_project/README.md

-## This is a pet-project of Django ToDo-list.
+## This is a Django ToDo-list project.

 ###### TODO:
 > 1. Add complete/incomplete button on circle